-Step 5.
-Holding a Community Forum (15 Days to Organize and Hold the Event from the Date of the Decision to Hold It)
+Step 4.
+Holding a Community Forum (21 Days to Organize and Hold the Event from the Date of the Petition Causing It)

 The purpose of the Community Forum is information-sharing (the rationale for the petition, etc.) and airing views on the petition by the community.
-Accordingly, any SO or AC may circulate in writing their preliminary views on the exercise of this Community Power.
+Accordingly, any SO or AC may circulate in writing their preliminary views on the exercise of this Community Power, before or at the Community Forum.

+The Forum is to be held within 21 days of the successful petition being made.

 Community Forum format:

 It is expected that for most powers, this will only involve remote participation methods such as teleconferences and Adobe Connect-type meetings over a period of one or two days at most.
 Unless the timing allows participants to meet at a regularly scheduled ICANN meeting, there is no expectation that participants will meet face to face.
 The one exception to this is the power to recall the entire Board, which would require a face-to-face meeting.

-The three or more SOs or ACs that approved holding the Community Forum would decide if holding the Community Forum can wait until the next regularly scheduled ICANN meeting or if a special meeting is required to bring participants together.
-In both these cases, the three or more SOs or ACs that have requested the Community Forum will publish the date for holding the event, which will not be subject to the 15-day limitation.
+The SOs or ACs that approved the Petition would decide if holding the Community Forum can wait until the next regularly scheduled ICANN meeting or if a special meeting is required to bring participants together.
+In both these cases, the SOs or ACs that have approved the Petition leading to the Community Forum will publish the date for holding the event, which will not be subject to the 21-day limitation set out in Step 5 below.
 In this case, the Community Forum would be considered completed at the end of the face-to-face meeting.
+Note: this extension is not available for exercise of the Community Power regarding the ICANN or IANA Budgets, due to the importance of maintaining a timely budget approval process.

 Open to all interested participants.